reinierbee/spirtbergen/README.md

 cd ~/pihue/spitsbergen
 ```

-Update code by pull it from github
+Update code by pulling it from github
 ```
 git pull
 ```